The listed wages may vary by state and county. Visit the IUOE Local 49 Apprenticeship website for additional wage and

 Operating engineers work with many types of power equipment, including loading and excavation machines, bulldozers, road grinders, booms and trench excavators.
 Therefore, excellent coordination and mechanical skills are needed.
 Applicants do not need experience on heavy equipment or any specialized schooling to apply for an apprenticeship.

 Completion of high school classes does not count for hours in the apprenticeship program, but the experience and classes taken are valuable to building students skill set and should be discussed in the interview.

 A two-year diploma is not required to qualify for an apprenticeship with IUOE, Local 49.
 However, degrees obtained in construction-related fields can be evaluated for credit.
 Call Local 49 at 320-384-7093 prior to signing up for post-secondary opportunities to confirm credits transfer.

-An operating engineer apprenticeship is a three-to-four-year program where apprentices earn while they learn both on-the-job practical training and classroom instruction.
+In a Universal Equipment Operator apprenticeship, apprentices earn while they learn both on-the-job practical training and classroom instruction.
 Applications are accepted year-round.
 To be eligible for apprenticeship, candidates must pass the Ramsey test with a score of 70 percent or higher.
-Candidates can then choose to pursue a Heavy Equipment or Crane apprenticeship and entrance into the apprenticeship can be accomplished by taking one of two paths:
+Candidates can enter into the apprenticeship can by taking one of two paths:

 Path 1: Candidates enter a pre-apprenticeship program through Local 49.
 The program begins in late April and runs for four-to-five weeks to prepare candidates for the apprenticeship program.
 Apply to the Operating Engineers Local 49, here.
 If you want a tour of the facility call us at 320-384-7093.

 At the pre-apprenticeship Spring Training session, candidates take the Ramsey aptitude test that includes math, reading and tape measure reading sections.
 Ramsey scores qualify candidates for interviews and the self-description test.
 The self-description test is a personality evaluation for leadership qualities and how a candidate adapts to situations.
 There are no testing fees.
 Candidates with learning disabilities should let administrators know before scheduling the test.